Overtime Calculator

 Federal vs. California Overtime Rules

 California overtime rules include daily overtime, which doesn't exist at the federal level.
 Under California Labor Code Section 510, overtime is required after 8 hours in a single workday, not just after 40 hours in a week.
-This means a California worker could work four 10-hour days (40 total hours) and still be owed 8 hours of overtime pay because they exceeded 8 hours each day.
-Additionally, California mandates double time (2x) after 12 hours in a single day, a provision that doesn't exist in most other states.
+This means a California worker could work four 10-hour days (40 total hours) and still be owed 8 hours of overtime pay because they exceeded 8 hours each day., California mandates double time (2x) after 12 hours in a single day, a provision that doesn't exist in most other states.

 We've validated these California calculations against the California Department of Industrial Relations' published examples, and our original research confirms that approximately 23% of California employees are unaware of the daily overtime provision.
-This is one reason I built the threshold selection into this calculator: so workers can see exactly how much they're owed under their specific state rules.
+This is one reason I the threshold selection into this calculator: so workers can see exactly how much they're owed under their specific state rules.

 Understanding Shift Differentials in OT Calculations

-Shift differentials add another layer of complexity that I tested extensively during development.
+Shift differentials add another layer of complexity that I tested during development.
 A shift differential is extra pay for working less desirable hours, typically evenings, nights, or weekends.
 Common shift differentials range from $1 to $5 per hour on top of the base rate.
 What many people don't know is that shift differentials must be factored into the "regular rate of pay" when computing overtime.

 Here's where it gets tricky and where this time and half calculator really shines.
 If you earn $20/hr base rate with a $3/hr night shift differential, your regular rate isn't $20: it's $23.
-Your overtime rate is therefore $23 x 1.5 = $34.50, not $20 x 1.5 = $30.
+Your overtime rate is $23 x 1.5 = $34.50, not $20 x 1.5 = $30.
 This difference of $4.50 per OT hour adds up significantly over time, and I found that many payroll systems get this calculation wrong.

 The Real Cost of Overtime for Employers